hoyangtsai/resume/README.md

 PTC Arbortext document automation _(Javascript)_

-- Refer to client requirements to provide Arbortext automations in a document
+- Refer to client requirements to provide Arbortext automation in a document

 ## Skills